 Postscript: Clarence was a fine person.
 I didn’t have many mentors or teachers that had time to tell me anything about horses.
 Clarence (an older man) gave me a lot of good advice and help.
 By chance I met Clarence, now quite old, a few years ago and thanked him for his help.
 I had to reintroduce myself.
 I had grown up and he didn’t recognize me.
 When he realized who I was, he immediately apologized, saying, “I do not know what I told you before, but it’s a not a value to buck out a colt.
 You should try to avoid that if you can.”
 He remembered that I used to like to buck out the wild colts, and was trying to caution me about that now.

 Postscript, postscript: It was about 35 years later that I told this story about my mom and the stallion at her funeral.
-After her funeral a friend of mine took me aside and said, “I think there were some other ‘wild stallions’ (meaning me, I guess) that she quieted with her faith.”
+After her funeral, a close friend of my mom took me aside and said, “I think there were some other ‘wild stallions’ (meaning me, I guess) that she quieted with her faith.”